dknappopus/omg_spotify/README.md

 # Description
 Repo for code that uses Spotify API

+How it works: given a record, the code will generate queries to execute in the spotify search API.
+For example, if the song name is 'Hotel in Sydney' and the artist is 'Hopsin', then the code will create a query, 'track: Hotel in Sydney artist: Hospin' and return the resulting ISRC.
+The code executes this for all records in the input file, and outputs a csv with the ISRC filled in.
+If there is an error or no match is found, the resulting ISRC will be 'Not Found'
+Sometimes there may be issues where multiple artists are on a song.
+In this case, a query is constructed for each artist on the song.
+For example, in the song 'FV Till I Die' with the artst 'Hopsin, SwizZz', two queries are constructed, one where the artist is Hopsin and one where the artist is SwizZz.
+This should increase the chances of a successful search.

+If there are 'Not Found' ISRCs in the output file, you should verify that the titles and artists are correct or manually look up the ISRCs.

 ## Steps to Run - first time
 1) Open Terminal and navigate to where you want to store the code
 2) Clone Repo `git clone https://github.com/dknappopus/omg_spotify.git`